Dollis Infant School SEN Information Report

 Appointments can be made with the Inclusion Manager and Class Teacher throughout the year where concerns may arise or discussions are required.

-Children with statements or Education Health Care Plans (EHCP) have an annual review.
+Children with Education Health Care Plans (EHCP) have an annual review.

 7. What are the arrangements for consulting young people with special educational needs about, and involving them in, their education?

-Where appropriate children with a statement or Education Health Care Plan (EHCP) are invited to attend part of the annual review meeting and are invited to give advice via child friendly questionnaires.
+Where appropriate children with an Education Health Care Plan (EHCP) are invited to attend part of the annual review meeting and are invited to give advice via child friendly questionnaires.

 8. How does the governing body involve other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils?